Zipping across the Old Testament

 Though none go with me, still I will follow;

-5. Will you decide now to follow Jesus?
+No turning back, no turning back. - Will you decide now to follow Jesus?

 Will you decide now to follow Jesus?